Poblacion, Makati: Pre-WWII

 Barangay Poblacion is the first settlement of Makati.
-In fact, when one would mention San Pedro Makati during the pre-war period, it indicated Barangay Poblacion.
+In fact, when one would mention San Pedro Macati during the pre-war period, it indicated Barangay Poblacion.
 Since it was the original community of the town, it became the center of the local government and has remained as such today.

 In 1620, the San Pedro Church was built by the Jesuits as the center of the Catholic faith of then San Pedro Macati.
 The residents corrupted this name to "Sampiro" and used this moniker to refer to both the church and the town.
 When the Jesuits were expelled from all Spanish territories in the 18th century, the Spanish government confiscated all their properties which included San Pedro Macati.
 This began the turnover of the land from one owner to another until the Zobel de Ayala-Roxas family began its modern development during the latter part of the 19th century.

 Official records show that the first municipal president of Makati was Marcelino Magsaysay, who hails from Poblacion.
 Most of the succeeding municipal presidents or mayors were likewise bona fide constituents of Poblacion namely: Eusebio Arpilleda, Hermogenes Santos, Urbano Navarro, Jose Magsaysay, Pedro Domingo, Ricardo Arpilleda, Nicanor Garcia, Jose Villena and Maximo Estrella.

 The first municipal building, the Presidencia, was built in 1918 in the middle of Poblacion at Plaza Trece de Agosto, now J.P.
 Rizal Street.
 It is now occupied today by the Museo ng Makati.

 What is now today Kalayaan Avenue was built in the early 20th century as the Meralco streetcar line from Paco to Pasig (formerly the Manila Suburban Railway).
 The building of the line partly led to a residential and commercial boom in the town proper.